One of the most common diet questions I get asked is, “How much protein do I really need?”

 How Much Protein?

-While your protein requirement isn’t static, I generally recommend eating .5 to .75 grams of protein per pound of your body weight.
+While your protein requirement isn’t static, I generally recommend eating 0.6 to 1 gram of protein per pound of your ideal body weight.

 If math wasn’t your favorite subject, I’ve got an easy way for you to calculate the amount you need!
 Simply enter your weight in the widget below and click the big orange button to find out how much protein you should be consuming on a daily basis…